-Amy Leopard practices business law and advises a diverse array of clients in the healthcare and technology industries.
+Amy Leopard advises a diverse array of clients in the healthcare and technology industries.

-Amy is a valued business advisor in corporate matters involving healthcare and information technology law.
+Amy is a valued business advisor at the intersection of healthcare and information technology law.
 She provides trusted counsel to healthcare providers, entrepreneurs, and service providers on licensing, payment, regulatory compliance, privacy and technology issues.
-As a former hospital executive, Amy has in-depth knowledge from over twenty years in the healthcare industry as vice president in both academic medical center and community hospital settings and an internship in the U.S. Department of Justice Antitrust Division.
-She also teaches advanced courses on transactions for healthcare organizations as an Adjunct Professor at the Case Western Reserve Law School, where she was editor-in-chief of "Health Matrix: Journal of Law-Medicine" and worked on NIH grant projects.
-Amy has been selected by her peers for inclusion in the Best Lawyers in America.
+As a former hospital executive, Amy has in-depth knowledge from over 25 years in the healthcare industry as a vice president in both academic medical center and community hospital settings and an internship at the U.S. Department of Justice Antitrust Division.

 Health Law and Business Transactions